ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 #### Description

-- This command will start Conduit with all the available pipelines.
+- This command will start Conduit with all the configured pipelines, connectors, etc.
-- It is equivalent to the current `conduit`.
+- It is equivalent to the current `conduit` command.

 #### Flags